 To overcome every one of these issues, you need to research your target audience.
 You need to identify the perfect customer for your product – describe their hobbies, demographics, and interests.
 This will give you a clear idea of what group of people you need to target.

-Or maybe your target group are not aware of your product?
+Or maybe your target group is not aware of your product?

 It is possible that even though you are running ads, you are not reaching the consumers that would buy the product.
 If that’s the case, you need to immediately evaluate why it is not working for your profile and what you can do to change that.
 If you divide your budget properly, then the problem might be in your ad design or value proposition (what you are offering with this ad).